wangjianpinghist/Strawberry-Disease-Dataset/README.md

 # Strawberry-Disease-Dataset
-The strawberry disease dataset is sourced from Wang Jianping at Henan institute of Science and Technology.
-This database is publicly accessible.Downloading, accessing, or using this dataset for any purposes other than academic is strictly prohibited.
+The authors of this dataset recommend citing it in your publications.
+To protect the proper use of this dataset, except for the portion concerning healthy strawberry data, all other data is encrypted.
+Please contact the authors at wangjianping@hist.edu.cn for access requests.
+Upon receiving a reasonable request, we will provide the decryption password.
+Any downloading, accessing, or use of this dataset for commercial or non-academic purposes is strictly prohibited.